-- Preheat oven to 450 degrees F. Spray a square 8-inch baking dish with oil.
+- Preheat your oven to 450 degrees F. Spray a 9 X 13-inch baking dish with oil.
 Place the chicken breasts on a cutting board.

 - In a small bowl, use a fork to mix the Cajun seasoning ingredients.

-- Rub the cajun seasoning into the chicken breasts on both sides.
+- Rub the seasoning into the chicken breasts on both sides.

 - Place the coated chicken pieces in the greased baking dish.
 Spray their tops with oil.
 Be generous with the oil - it protects the chicken from drying out and it also protects the herbs from burning in the hot oven.

-- Place on a plate, cover loosely with foil and allow to rest 5 minutes before serving.
+- Once cooked through, place the chicken on a plate, cover it loosely with foil, and allow it to rest for 5 minutes before serving.